chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

 * ``phase energy name``: name of the output file containing phase energies from Cahn-Hilliard simulations.
 The default file name is ``phase_energy``.

-* ``calculate volume phases``: outputs total volume of fluid phase and total volume of solid phase in CFD-DEM simulation.
+* ``calculate phase volumes``: outputs total volume of fluid phase and total volume of solid phase in CFD-DEM simulation.
 These volumes are computed as follow:

   .. math::